Scentura: History

 In 1975, with loans from friends, Hahn purchased his first product: 31-piece sets of bakeware.
 For several years Hahn trained new recruits himself.
 By the 1980s there were thousands of distributors.

-Johnny Whitworth, a distributor of Larry Hahn, left the company to start his own perfume company, World Perfume in Dallas, Texas.

 Business model

 Every manager and perfume salesperson must first sign an independent contract.
-Scentura representatives state that because these are independent contractors, Scentura is not responsible for either the ads or the tactics used by salespeople.
-Linda Fucci, a former administrative aide to Hahn and distributor, stated that "The independent contractor concept was preconceived before the first truck load was ordered in.
-It was already planned out before we ever opened up."
+Scentura is not responsible for either the ads or the tactics used by salespeople.
 Scentura distributors recruit salespeople by placing classified advertisements in the employment section of the newspaper under the heading of "Management".
 Turnover tends to be very high.
 Training is from six to eight weeks.

 There are reports that new salespeople are offered a salary upon completion of training and are later disappointed to discover that the salary contract requires a quota of sales as a condition of payment.
 They soon discover no one takes the contract and opt to be a reseller of the rendition fragrances where they earn money from the profits of perfume sales.
 The only income is from selling knock off perfume door-to-door or in parking lots.
 Employees are also sometimes encouraged by independent distributors to lie about the products they are selling.
 Independent salespeople have been in trouble with police for soliciting without a permit.